© 2025 Connecticut Public

 Snow plows make their way through morning snowfall on route 74 in Willington, Connecticut, February 06, 2025.
 Snow fell across much of the state with a forecast of 1 to 4 inches of snow and sleet accumulations.

-Another winter storm is moving into Connecticut this weekend, bringing the potential for several inches of snow and slick road conditions.
+Another winter storm moved into Connecticut this weekend, bringing several inches of snow and slick road conditions.

-Snow is expected to begin Saturday evening and continue into Sunday.
+Snow began Saturday evening and continued into Sunday morning.

-Accumulations of 5 to 8 inches are possible, according to the National Weather Service.
+Most portions of the state saw between 3 to 5 inches, according to the National Weather Service.

-A winter storm watch is in effect Saturday evening through Sunday afternoon.
+A winter storm warning was in effect Saturday evening through midday Sunday for Connecticut, as well as much of New England.

 “Roads, and especially bridges and overpasses, will likely become slick and hazardous.
 Travel could be very difficult,” the NWS warns.

-The storm follows another spell of stormy weather earlier this week, which brought snow, sleet and freezing rain to portions of Connecticut and caused widespread school cancellations.
+The storm follows another spell of stormy weather earlier in the week, which brought snow, sleet and freezing rain to portions of Connecticut and caused widespread school cancellations.

 Stand up for civility